awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

   2. In the space below, explain the idea as if you had to teach it to someone else.

-    a.
-If it’s a concept, ask yourself how you would convey the idea to someone who has never heard of it before.
+  - If it’s a concept, ask yourself how you would convey the idea to someone who has never heard of it before.

-    b.
-If it’s a problem, explain how to solve it and—crucially—why that solution procedure makes sense to you.
+  - If it’s a problem, explain how to solve it and—crucially—why that solution procedure makes sense to you.

   3. When you get stuck, meaning your understanding fails to provide a clear answer, go back to your book, notes, teacher, or reference material to find the answer.

 The goal is to remove the illusion of knowledge or not having a solid explanation of things.
 It helps expose you to times when you're fooling yourself.

-In short, Feynman was used throughout this chapter to illustrate an important point: his spirit of tenacious practice and play helped amplify his abilities in physics, mathematics, and various other skills he picked up like.
+In short, Feynman was used throughout this chapter to illustrate an important point: his spirit of tenacious practice and play helped amplify his abilities in physics, mathematics, and various other skills he picked up along the way.
 As Feynman says "there are no magic people.
 I was an ordinary person just like you, then I got interested in science."
 Instead of focusing on "genius" we can focus on these individuals methods and see what results we can get.
 After all, we are all only human.